"AIN'T NOTHING LIKE THAT G-A RED CLAY."

 As a complement to her scholarly work, Dr. Bradley is a critically acclaimed fiction writer.
 Her fiction has been supported by Callaloo Creative Writing Workshop and Tin House Summer Workshop.
 Dr. Bradley's short story, "Beautiful Ones," was a 2017 Pushcart Prize nominee.
 Her first short story collection, Boondock Kollage: Stories from the Hip Hop South, was published in April 2017.
-Dr. Bradley's fiction is also featured in BOAAT, Transition, Obsidian, Searching for Sycorax, and Oxford American.
+Dr. Bradley's fiction is also featured in BOAAT, Transition, Obsidian, Sycorax's Daughters, and Oxford American.